 An important first step in managing forest roads is to perform a survey to identify sources of erosion and hydrologic hazards such as undersized culverts.
-With this information, managers can prioritize maintenance needs and restoration opportunities.
+With this information, land owners and managers can prioritize maintenance needs and restoration opportunities.
 Without such information, roads can fail – causing environmental damage and an expensive fix.

 • Road erosion and hydrologic hazard surveys

-• Geomorphic Road Analysis and Inventory Package (GRAIP)
+• Geomorphic Road Analysis and Inventory Package (GRAIP) and GRAIP lite

-• Road BMP evaluations
+• Road Best Management Practices (BMP) evaluations

 • Culvert surveys including fish passage assessments